AGENTS

 ## Source inspection flags (not supported in `preview`)

-`preview` accepts these flags in parsing, but exits with an error if you use them.
+The CLI detects these flags and exits with an error before parsing.
 Use `dev --source ...` instead.

 | Flag | Support in `preview` |